dzzh/RIBs-wiki/iOS-Tutorial-2.md

 // MARK: LoggedInViewControllable

 extension RootViewController: LoggedInViewControllable {
 }
 ```

-Now we need to dependency inject the LoggedInViewControllable protocol.
-We'll not walk you throught this right now, as this is the focus area for [tutorial3](../tutorial3-rib-di-and-communication).
+Now we need to dependency inject the a `LoggedInViewControllable` conforming instance.
+We'll not walk you through this right now, as this is the focus area for [tutorial3](../tutorial3-rib-di-and-communication).
 For now, just override the content of LoggedInBuilder.swift with [this code](https://github.com/uber/ribs/blob/assets/tutorial_assets/ios/tutorial2-composing-ribs/source/source1.swift?raw=true).

 Now the LoggedIn RIB can show and hide its child RIBs views by invoking methods on the `LoggedInViewControllable`.

 ## Attaching the OffGame RIB when the LoggedIn RIB loads

-Create a new RIB called OffGame, which is supposed to display a "Start Game" button.
+Let's create a new RIB called OffGame, which is supposed to display a "Start Game" button.
 This is our splash screen for the game that is displayed when we haven't started the game yet.

 Follow the same instructions as in our [previous tutorial](../tutorial1) to create a RIB with a view.
 We'd suggest creating a new group for it called "OffGame".

-Once you've created the RIB, implement the UI.
+Once you've created the RIB, implement its UI.
 Feel free to use the provided [OffGameViewController](https://github.com/uber/ribs/blob/assets/tutorial_assets/ios/tutorial2-composing-ribs/source/source2.swift?raw=true) implementation to save time.

 Then, we'll change the constructor of the `LoggedInRouter` to declare a dependency on a `OffGameBuildable` instance.
 Let's modify the constructor like so: